CBroemse/SimilaritYWriter20/README.md

 A function that can compare any two values:

 --------------------------------------------------------------------------
--- Gaussian influenced - Aehnlichkeitswarscheinlichkeit
---- this function rates the similarity of two
--- lists compares thme und gives back a percentage of the "Einerstell3" -- die Prozentzahl der einer stelle
+Gaussian influenced - Aehnlichkeitswarscheinlichkeit this function rates the similarity of two lists compares thme und gives back a percentage of the "Einerstelle"
---

 foaehnli1 a b = (a-b)
 foaehnli2 a b = (b-a)
 --umrechnen in % mit a < b und b > a